-At the time of writing, there are about 702,000 people on Facebook in the UK that expressed an interest in Choirs; 506,000 that like Orchestras and a staggering 27,818,000 that like Music.
+At the time of writing, around 702,000 Facebook users in the UK express an interest in Choirs; 506,000 like orchestras and a staggering 27,818,000 like music.
 These are all potential audiences that you can reach if you know how to target them.

 In part one of our three-part guide on creating a website, we'll cover the important bit that often gets left out: planning!